ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 			<td><b>Command Terminal</b></td>
 			<td><details>
 				<summary>Revive an ally or summon a drone.
 Consumed on use. <small>[Cooldown: 10 s]</small></summary>
-					Revives one survivor at random, calling them down in a drop pod.
+				<small>Revives one survivor at random, calling them down in a drop pod.
 If no survivors are dead, the drop pod will contain a random drone instead.
-Will be consumed on use.
+Will be consumed on use.</small>
 			</details></td>
 			<td><ul>
 				<li>Can summon equipment drones with random equipment.</li>